Face2Face - Parents who understand parents

 When we met our befriender, it was clear she’d been through something very similar.
 We suddenly felt: here’s someone who understands.

-In addition to the one-to-one befriending service, Face2Face hosts a number of informal get-togethers which are friendly, free and an opportunity for parent carers to meet each other, exchange information and talk to others who understand.
+In addition to the one-to-one befriending service, Face2Face hosts a number of informal get-togethers and seminars, which are friendly, free and an opportunity for parents/carers to meet each other, exchange information and talk to others who understand.